List of FAQs related to Admission to Marymount Manhattan College

-The College is located on the Upper East Side of Manhattan and the 55th Street Residence Hall is in Mid-town, both very safe and populated areas.
+The College is located on the Upper East Side of Manhattan which is very safe and residential area.
 At Marymount Manhattan College, the safety and well-being of our students, faculty, staff and guests are of primary importance.
 We employ a substantial, well-equipped, full-time staff of security officers, all licensed by the State of New York.
 Our security staff is on-duty 24 hours each day, seven days per week.
 Visitors to the College and its residence facilities will notice security personnel stationed at all main entrances.
 Our security administrators have developed a close working relationship with the 17th and 19th Precincts of the New York City Police Department.
 With that said, we realize that this is a major metropolitan area and take time to orient our students with ways to be street smart and always be prepared in any situation.
 Our safety record is very good and we invite you to review our Campus Security Report and our Crime Statistics.

 How many months are we in school and when do we break for holidays?

-The college operates on a semester basis with fall semester running from September to mid-December and Spring running from late-January to mid-May.
+The College operates on a semester basis with fall semester running from September to mid-December and the spring semester running from late-January to mid-May.
 There is a January intersession and two summer sessions offered.
 To see the academic calendar for holidays and other important dates, visit our Academic Calendar.